llsoftsec/llsoftsecbook/book.md

 In other words, the difference between a covert channel and a side-channel is whether both entities intend to communicate.
 If one entity does not intend to communicate, but the other entity nonetheless extracts some data from the first, it is called a side-channel attack.
-The entity not intending to communicate is called the victim\index{victim}.
-The other entity is sometimes called the spy\index{spy}.
+The entity not intending to communicate is called the **victim**\index{victim}.
+The other entity is sometimes called the **spy**\index{spy}.

-There are a lot of covert channels and side-channels.
-We describe the most important ones, and applicable mitigations, in this chapter.
+As we focus on attacks in this book, we'll mostly use the term side-channels in the rest of this chapter.

 ## Timing side-channels